 Cyberia | New Media Playground

 The festival aims to display the impact of technology through art and culture.
 Each edition, which features talks, exhibitions, performances and workshops, is centred on a theme.
 The 2019 instalment of Cyberia was based around ‘Play’, and the 2021 round on ‘Game Space’.
 The festival was not held in 2020.
-‘Immersion’ will be the focus in 2022.
+The focus of the 2022 edition of the festival was ‘Immersion’.

-AI artists Harshit Agrawal and Gene Kogan, visual effects creator Sylvan Dieckmann, and speakers from architecture studios Bureau Spectacular and iheartblob, design studios Space Popular and You + Pea, and video game development studio Oleomingu are among those who have been part of Cyberia so far.
+AI artists Harshit Agrawal and Gene Kogan, visual effects creator Sylvan Dieckmann, and speakers from architecture studios Bureau Spectacular and iheartblob, design studios Space Popular and You + Pea, and video game development studio Oleomingu have been part of the festival so far.

 Check out more visual arts festivals here.